sfeister/twang/README.md

 More generally, this Python library could be adapted for any beambreak-based instrument built using the Raspberry Pi.
 Feel free to send me an email if you'd like help making an adaptation!

-This Python code goes along with a middle school project to create a harp where the strings are laser beams.
+The Python scripts go along with a middle school project to create a harp where the strings are laser beams.
 Goals of this wider project are learning about circuits, CAD, and computer programming.
-See our project page on Hackaday: https://hackaday.io/project/28159
+See our [Hackaday project page](https://hackaday.io/project/28159) for more details!

 The scripts are meant to be run in Python2.7+.
 They were tested on Raspberry Pi 3 and Raspberry Pi Zero W with the "Raspbian Jessie" operating system.